Kahina-Mac/lab-two-2019/README.md

 ![serial communication](https://cdn.sparkfun.com/assets/2/5/c/4/5/50e1ce8bce395fb62b000000.png)

 ### Practic 2:
 - Develop an arduino program which can read a byte from serial  and adjust the passive buzzer frequency with that.
-Write a response that your buzzer frequency changed to the read value. (`lab/2/report/2/code.ino`).
+Write a response that your buzzer frequency changed to the read value. (`lab/2/report/2/code1.ino`).
+- Follow the [following](https://highvoltages.co/tutorial/arduino-tutorial/arduino-real-time-plotting-with-python/) to plot the value read from variable resistor connected to A0 (`lab/2/report/2/code2.ino`).
-- Create a Fritzing sketch and export it on(`lab/2/report/2/sketch.png`).
+- Create a Fritzing sketch contains both and export it on(`lab/2/report/2/sketch.png`).
 - Connect your Arduino board to computer.
 Open a serial communication software (You can use built in serial monitor in Arduino IDE by pressing `ctrl`+`shift`+`M` or any other softwares like [Putty](https://www.putty.org/))
 - Write a short report on (lab/2/report/2/README.md)